HIPERFIT/hiperfit.github.com/_posts/2017-11-17-hiperfit-summit.md

 On October 17, 2017, in the afternoon, HIPERFIT is hosting a 3 hour summit on _Computation and Finance for the 21st Century_.
-This summit will give highlights, in the form of a potpourri, of the technical outcommes of HIPERFIT (looking backwards) followed by presentations of insights into the needs of the future, given by a number of prominent guests who, in one way or the other, play a role in forming the future of the it-finance sector.
+This summit will give highlights, in the form of a potpourri, of the technical outcomes of HIPERFIT (looking backwards) followed by presentations of insights into the needs of the future, given by a number of prominent guests who, in one way or the other, play a role in forming the future of the it-finance sector.